 For example, by training this movement pattern you’ll strengthen the tissues around the shoulder girdle, elbows, wrists, and much more.
 Essentially, you’re further bulletproofing your body by exposing joints and their respective tissues to strategic stress.

-If your primary focus is building general pressing strength and a bigger chest then the dumbbell bench press can be enough for recreational lifters.
-For powerlifters and those interested in moving the most weight possible, the barbell bench press can be a great option.
+If your primary focus is building general pressing strength and a bigger chest, then the dumbbell bench press can be enough for recreational lifters.
+The barbell bench press can be a great option for powerlifters and those interested in moving the most weight possible.

 If you have additional questions about the dumbbell versus barbell bench press and which would be best for you, drop a comment below or reach out via Instagram (@jake_boly or @that_fit_friend).